Comply with Gmail, Yahoo, and Microsoft's Requirements for Email Senders

 4.2 User Consent (Opt-in)

-- Purchased email lists are prohibited
+- Using purchased email lists

 - Double Opt-in